Employers are always looking for candidates with strong interpersonal skills because they can bring great social contributions to the workplace.

 Interpersonal skills are difficult to measure, which makes them difficult to include as simple bullets in your resume skills section.

 - Skilled at Negotiating

-While the use of adjectives may make these abilities seem impressive at first glance, when a hiring manager reads them they see nothing of value.
-Just writing “leadership” is too vague to have any real meaning.
+While the use of these resume adjectives may make these abilities seem impressive at first glance, when a hiring manager reads them it’s unclear what abilities you actually have.
+Just writing “leadership” is too vague to communicate what your qualifications are to employers.

 - Advanced Management Abilities

 - Superb Public Speaking and Content Writing Skills